sveltejs/rfcs/text/0007-reactive-sugar.md

 ## Alternatives

 I also considered to design with writing array of variables, that would be dependencies for reactive statement.
 The problem is, it's more bloated, and require writing variable name two times.
 I think `_` (prefix) idea is most ideal.
+Alternative for prefix can be `#`.

 ## Unresolved questions